 A configuration $x:G\rightarrow \A$ that avoids $\mathcal{P}$ is strongly aperiodic.
-Indeed, if $x$ has period $p$ then $x$ contains an occurence of at least a pattern from $\mathcal{P}_i$ with $i$ such that $s_i=p$ which contradicts the definition of $x$.
-In \cite[Theorem 2.4]{abb2019}, they deduce from their criterion that if $C\ge17$, then $X_\mathcal{P}$ is nonempty.
+Indeed, if $x$ has period $p$ then $x$ contains an occurrence of at least a pattern from $\mathcal{P}_i$ with $i$ such that $s_i=p$ which contradicts the definition of $x$.
+In \cite[Theorem 2.4]{abb2019}, they deduce from their criterion that if $C\ge17$, then $X_\mathcal{P}$ is non-empty.
 It implies the existence of a strongly aperiodic subshift over any countable group.

 It is easy to see that for all $i\ge1$, $|\mathcal{P}_i|\le 2^{Ci}$ and for all $f\in \mathcal{P}_i$, $|f|=2Ci$.
 If we can find $\beta$ such that

 then we can apply Theorem \ref{mainth}.
 If $\beta> \sqrt{2}$ it is equivalent to